 There are a number of metrics which are widely considered relevant in identifying and assessing the financial strength / credit risk of a prospective issuer / counterparty.

-We think that the UK retail structured products sector and professional advisers have ‘upped their game’ over recent years, since the global financial crisis.
+The UK retail structured products sector / plan managers and professional advisers have ‘upped their game’ over recent years, in respect of this critical aspect of ‘getting structured products right’, since the global financial crisis.

-But we also think that some complacency may have crept in, over the years and that more could and should be done by the structured products sector and structured product providers to prompt professional advisers to carefully consider this critical aspect of structured products and to support them in their research and due diligence: the importance of this aspect of professional adviser research should be considered absolutely key.
+But we think that more could and should be done by the structured products sector and structured product plan managers to prompt professional advisers to carefully consider this critical aspect of structured products and to support them in their research and due diligence: the importance of this aspect of professional adviser research should be considered absolutely key.

 Module 4 of our Professional Adviser Academy explains counterparty research, including credit ratings, credit default swaps (’CDS’) and balance sheet fundamentals.

-‘TICS’ (the Tempo Issuer and Counterparty Scorecards) provides professional advisers with access to multiple, widely recognised indicators of financial strength / credit risk, pertinent to analysing, considering and understanding issuer / counterparty financial strength / credit risk, using a robust methodology, including a scoring system, supporting best practice professional adviser issuer / counterparty research and due diligence.
+‘HICS’ (the Hilbert Issuer and Counterparty Scorecards) provides professional advisers with access to multiple, widely recognised indicators of financial strength / credit risk, pertinent to objectively analysing, assessing, understanding and comparing issuer / counterparty financial strength / credit risk, using a robust methodology, including a scoring system, supporting best practice professional adviser issuer / counterparty research and due diligence.

-Please take the time to look at the ‘TICS: Introduction and overview’ and ‘TICS: Methodology (weighting and scoring)’ presentations, which introduce and overview TICS, explain how to use TICS, also detailing what TICS is: and what TICS is not.
+Please take the time to look at the ‘HICS: Introduction and overview’ and ‘HICS: Methodology (weighting and scoring)’presentations, which introduce and overview HICS, explain how to use HICS, also detailing what HICS is and what HICS is not.

-There is also a ‘TICS: Workshop’ video webinar recording for professional advisers.
+There is also a ‘HICS: Workshop’ video webinar recording for professional advisers.

-It is necessary to register / log-in to access TICS and our Academy (you only need to register once to access both).
+It is necessary to register / log-in to access HICS and the Academy (you only need to register once to access both).